obihill/restive.js/README.md

 ## Quickstart Guide

 Please See the Blog Post titled **'[Getting Started with Restive.JS Plugin](http://blog.restive.io/posts/5852603/getting-started-with-restive-plugin)'** as a Quickstart Guide.
 It will help you get your head around Restive.JS and how it can work for you in a real-life Web Design scenario.
-You should also [Responsive Web Design with Less Code]()
+You should also read **'[Responsive Web Design with Less Code](http://speckyboy.com/2014/03/17/responsive-web-design-less-code)'** for additional insights.